Azure/avdaccelerator/workload/docs/getting-started-baseline.md

 ## Introduction

 Welcome to the Baseline Deployment Guide for Azure Virtual Desktop!
-This guide will help you deploy the Baseline solution by providing step-by-step instructions and prerequisites.
+This guide will help you deploy the Baseline solution by providing deployment instructions and prerequisites.

 ## Prerequisites